 Section 2 – Terms of the Members-at-Large of the Board

 Terms of the Members-at-Large of the Board shall be for three (3) years.
 Once the term expires, a Member-at-Large cannot be nominated to serve on the Board for at least one year.
 One-third of the Members-at-Large, or as many as necessary to fill the Board complement, shall be elected yearly.
-All Members-at-Large shall officially take office at the Annual Meeting of the Membership.
+All Members-at-Large shall officially take office at the Annual Meeting of the General Membership.

 Section 3 – Duties of the Members-at-Large